-Aaron Rock-Singer, In the Shade of the Sunna.
-Salafi Piety in the Twentieth-Century Middle East.
+Aaron Rock-Singer, In the Shade of the Sunna: Salafi Piety in the Twentieth-Century Middle East.
 Oakland, CA: University of California Press, 2022. xix, 255 pp., ISBN 978-0-520-38256-5.

-If there is one thing Salafīs are popularly known for, it is the piety they express through their appearance and their segregation of men and women.
-Although praying in shoes, gender segregation, long beards and shortened pants or robes are not necessarily all exclusively Salafī, these are all practices often associated with this branch of Islam.
-It is also these practices – or, more precisely, the reasons (mostly Egyptian) Salafīs have adopted these practices in the twentieth century – that form the subject matter of this book by Aaron Rock-Singer, an Assistant Professor of History at the University of Wisconsin-Madison.
+If there are two things Salafīs are widely known for, they are the piety they express through their appearance and the segregation they implement between men and women.
+Although praying in shoes, gender segregation, sporting long beards and shortened pants or robes are not exclusively Salafī practices, they are all often associated with this branch of Islam.
+It is also these practices – or, more precisely, the reasons (mostly Egyptian) Salafīs have adopted these practices in the twentieth century – that form the subject matter of this book by Aaron Rock-Singer, Assistant Professor of History at the University of Wisconsin-Madison.

-Although Rock-Singer largely draws from the same sources (Islamic magazines), broadly deals with the same subject (the expression of increasing religiosity), mostly focusses on the same geographical area (Egypt) and concentrates on the same time period (the twentieth century) as in his first book, he has nevertheless produced a new and original work.
-In it, he (rightly) presents Salafism as a modern phenomenon, although one that leans heavily on pre-modern sources and precursors.
-The author states that the idea that women corrupt society through their presence among men, which many Salafīs believe, “primarily reflects a modernist view of society in which each person is responsible for him or herself and is equally capable of transmitting virtue or vice”, which “would define Salafism’s development” (p.
+As he did in his first book, Rock-Singer largely draws on Islamic magazines for his sources, deals with broadly the same subject of the expression of increasing religiosity, mostly focusses on Egypt, and concentrates on the twentieth century.
+This new work is nevertheless an original contribution, in which Rock-Singer rightly presents Salafism as a modern phenomenon, although one that leans heavily on pre-modern sources and precursors.
+The author states that the idea that women socially mixing with men is corruptive and, as many Salafīs believe, “primarily reflects a modernist view of society in which each person is responsible for him or herself and is equally capable of transmitting virtue or vice” was what “would define Salafism’s development” (p.
 2).
-As such, Rock-Singer claims that the rise of Salafī social practices in the period he has studied in this book (1936-95) do not so much replicate “either the model of early Islamic Arabia or established models of Islamic piety”, but “emerged out of the assumed communicative power of the body that is characteristic of modernity” (p.
+Rock-Singer claims that the growth of Salafī social practices in the period he studies here (1936–95) did not so much reproduce “either the model of early Islamic Arabia or established models of Islamic piety”, but “emerged out of the assumed communicative power of the body that is characteristic of modernity” (p.
 5).

-Egyptian Salafis – particularly the Anṣār al-Sunna movement, on which the book focusses – adopted certain ritual practices, Rock-Singer maintains, to communicate their differences from and to compete with rival trends, movements and organisations.
-In doing so, the author emphasises visibility and how the body was used to communicate a certain message about identity and community.
-Media, the author claims, are central to this because they “facilitated not merely the greater standardization of social practice in the service of a particular vision of society, but also the conceptual shift that acts could be praised or denigrated primarily based on the public message that they communicated”.
-Rock-Singer therefore sees Salafism as “grounded in both the possibility and necessity of communication through visible signs”, contextualised by the twentieth-century Egyptian state’s “efforts to lay claim to citizens’ bodies” (pp. 24, 25).
+Rock-Singer maintains that Egyptian Salafīs – particularly those in the Anṣār al-Sunna movement, on which the book focusses – have adopted certain ritual practices to signal their differences from rival trends, movements and organisations in order to compete with them.
+The author emphasises how visible appearance and the body have been used to communicate a certain message about identity and, in doing so, community.
+The media that are used to do this, the author claims, are central to this because they have “facilitated not merely the greater standardisation of social practice in the service of a particular vision of society, but also the conceptual shift that acts could be praised or denigrated primarily based on the public message that they communicated”.
+Rock-Singer sees Salafism as therefore “grounded in both the possibility and necessity of communication through visible signs”, contextualised by the twentieth-century Egyptian state’s “efforts to lay claim to citizens’ bodies” (pp. 24, 25).